pca2/bootcamp/inheritance.md

   ice_cream_flavor: "vanilla"
   };
 ```
 Right now these are just two plain ol' objects that aren't connected to each other in any way.
 Let's change that by declaring that `iceCreamCake`'s prototype is `cake`.
-Once we do that `iceCreamCake` will have access to cake's properties.
+Once we do that `iceCreamCake` will have access to `cake`'s properties as if they were its own.

 ```javascript
 iceCreamCake.__proto__ = cake;